 Presumed COVID-19 cases recovered, estimated weekly (does not include cases still under investigation).

 U.S. and World Cases

-COVID-19 testing providers around the state include commercial laboratories and the University of Mississippi Medical Center (UMMC).
+COVID-19 testing providers around the state include commercial laboratories as well as hospital labs.
 Combined with testing done by the MSDH Public Health Laboratory, the figures provide a complete picture of all Mississippi testing.
-We will update these figures as data becomes available.

 Getting Tested for COVID-19